sayan112/RoadToFullTimeServiceBased/TechnicalRound/Dbms/DBMS.md

     For example: In the employee database of a company, the employee, department, and the designation can be considered as the entities.
 These entities have some characteristics which will be the attributes of the corresponding entity.

-10. Weat attribute and Stron attribute?
+10. Weak attribute and Strong attribute?

 =
 - Strong Attribute: